unswexplains/unswexplains.github.io/bf2875532a80/content.md

 # Sex and grade

 Here's what we get when we map the sex variable to the horizontal position of a point, and the mark variable to the vertical position.
-Because there are so few combinations of values for the sex and grade variables, there's a lot of overlap and it's hard to see the data properly.
+Because there are so few combinations of values for the sex and grade variables, there's a lot of overlap, and it's hard to see the data properly.
 Adding transparency doesn't help much, but adding jitter does.
 Once the points are jittered, we can see that the spread of grades is about the same for males and females, despite the spread of marks being different (see above).

 <div id="sexGrade"></div>
 <script>